zhangzhizhongz3/CppPrimer/ch13/README.md

 > Assume `numbered` has a copy constructor that generates a new serial number.
 Does that change the output of the calls in the previous exercise?
 If so, why?
 What output gets generated?

-Yes, the output will be changed. cause we don't use the synthesized copy-control members rather than own defined.The output will be three different numbers.
+Yes, the output will be changed. cause we don't use the synthesized copy control members but use own defined.The output will be three different numbers.

 Exercise 13.16:
 ---------------